The All Time Warmest Barefoot Winter Boots for Snow

 • Runs big/stretches a lot

 Manitobah mukluks have a fairly tapered toe box when brand new, but there is a lot of vertical space and the leather stretches out a lot as you wear them.
-They are quite loose in the ankle, so if you have thin heels and ankles I recommend a wrap style like the one I got so you can tighten it up.
+Still not best suited for really wide toes.

 Feelgrounds Patrol